WhiteWolfFach64/VTscanner/README.md

 For instalation, please follow these steps:
 1. Clone the repository to your computer :      git clone https://github.com/WhiteWolfFach64/VTscanner.git
-2. Update pip3 to lastest version :    pip3 install --upgrade pip
-3. Run file "install.py" with sudo :   sudo python3 install.py
+2. Run file "install.py" with sudo :            sudo python3 install.py
-(This should create a directory for VTscanner tool in path "~/VTscanner" and install program in /usr/local/bin).
+(This should create a directory for VTscanner tool in path "~/VTscanner", install program in /usr/local/bin, create a symbolic link for "VTscanner.py", upgrade pip3 to latests version and install requirements).
-4. Run "VTscanner" by simply typying VTscanner.py (VTscanner can be called from any directory as long as "/usr/local/bin" belongs to "$PATH".
+3. Run "VTscanner" by simply typying VTscanner.py (VTscanner can be called from any directory as long as "/usr/local/bin" belongs to "$PATH".
 If you encounter issues on running VTscanner, make sure "/usr/local/bin" is added to "$PATH".
 Please, add it if it is not):

 In order to analyze any domain list, IP list, file or list of hashes, please, place them into "~/VTscanner/txt".
 This tool looks for elements to be analyzed in this directory.